 Sky is the UK's foremost pay TV service and was the world's first satellite broadcasting business when it was launched by Rupert Murdoch's News Corporation in 1989.
 After a very shaky start, British Sky Broadcasting (or BSkyB) eventually established itself as one of the country's most profitable broadcasters, buying up rights to many of the UK's biggest sporting events.
 Almost a decade after its launch the service became the UK's first digital broadcaster, and now delivers more than 500 audio and video channels direct to around a third of all UK households.
 It has also diversified into broadband, telecoms and even (briefly) a music download service.
 In 2009, it was named as Britain's Most Admired Company by business magazine Management Today.
-Following the break-up of News Corporation in 2013, Sky's largest shareholder is now Twenty-First Century Fox with a 39% stake.
+Following the break-up of News Corporation in 2013, Sky's largest shareholder is now 21st Century Fox with a 39% stake.
 In 2014, the company acquired control of Fox's separate Sky-branded satellite broadcast subsidiaries in Italy and Germany to create a single Sky Europe entity.
 Two years later, Fox issued a new offer to take full control of the enlarged Sky business.
 That deal is still awaiting clearance in the UK; intense opposition to the Murdoch empire in some political and media circles means that approval is by no means certain.
 The Murdochs finally appeared to accept defeat in 2017.
 At the end of that year, they announced a shock decision to sell the bulk of 21st Century Fox, including Sky, to the Walt Disney Company.
 A rival offer subsequently materialised from Comcast, and the three companies began jockeying for control of the business.
 Comcast was ultimately successful, with a knock-out bid of £30.6bn.

 Which agencies handle advertising for Sky?
 Find out more from the Account Assignments database.